haskell-serbia/tutorials/dependent_types.md

 First we will look at some pseudo code so we can explain easier what is going on and after that we will take a look at the example that actually compiles.

-Sigma type is like a tuple but with some caviats
+Sigma type is like a tuple but with some caveats

 ```
   (A     , B)